YGTao/SADD/STATUS.md

 **Reusable:** The runner scripts accept configurable parameters for subjects, algorithms, parallelism, and repetitions, enabling application to new benchmarks.
 Multiple prebuilt JARs support different weight configurations (V, V+S, V+B, V+S+B).

-**Available:** The artifact is archived on Zenodo with a permanent DOI ([TO BE FILLED]) and released under the GNU General Public License v3.0.
+**Available:** The artifact is archived on Zenodo and released under the GNU General Public License v3.0.